Scientific Journeys of the BIOVEG network, September 27-29, 2010, UASVM Cluj-Napoca

 Tools to describe biodiversity of plant species for food diversification have made many advances in recent years.
 New technologies allow deep and detailed analysis of the biodiversity and quality of the food supply.
 Several different and complementary disciplines such as genetics, microbiology, biochemistry and physiology are involved.
 Beyond the simple description step, it is to improve products or value-added varieties and also to maintain traditional pools of genetic diversity for tomorrow.
 We must also appeal to disciplines such as plant breeding or the wide range of plant biotechnologies to generate new diversity aspects and to preserve existing genetic resources.
 This requires of course a broad collaboration of local people, the best able to defend their specificities.

-In this context, 2010 Conference of Scientific Journeys of the BIOVEG network was organized around five main sessions:
+In this context, the 2010 Conference of Scientific Journeys of the BIOVEG network was organized around five main sessions:

 1. Genetic resources, local domestication, plant breeding, cytogenetics.